terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_floatingip_v2.html.markdown

 * `tenant_id` - the ID of the tenant in which to create the floating IP.
 * `fixed_ip` - The fixed IP which the floating IP maps to.
 * `tags` - See Argument Reference above.
+* `all_tags` - The collection of tags assigned on the floating IP, which have been explicitly and implicitly added.

 ## Import